sporto/elm-tutorial/signals/mailboxes.md

 So they take an `Address` of any type as first argument, that same type as second argument and return an `Html.Attribute`.

-There are a lot of new concepts here, so we need to go into more details.

 ## Messages